-Welcome to my website.
-Please check out my latest project, Afterwords, a collection of solo piano and spoken word meditations.
+In 2017, Tobin released Afterwords, a collection of solo piano and spoken word meditations.
 "An astonishing work of art," according to reviewer Kathy Parson.
-Featured in Jazz Weekly.
-The track "The Space Between Chaos and Shape" was included on JAZZIZ Magazine's Critics' Choice compilation disc, distributed with their December 2017 issue.
+The album was featured in JAZZIZ Magazine, Jazz Weekly and Lemon Wire.
+The track "The Space Between Chaos and Shape" was included on JAZZIZ Magazine's Critics' Choice compilation disc (December 2017 issue).
+"Brilliant and thoughtful" writes Dodie Miller-Gould (Lemon Wire).
+"For those just hearing of Mueller for the first time, this piece serves as an insightful introduction to a body of work that is often as intellectually challenging as it is technically proficient."

-New York City (the West Village) when my off-Broadway career took shape.
-Later, I volunteered at Ground
+New York City (the West Village) where his Off Broadway career took shape.
+Later, he would volunteer at Ground

-Zero, following the attack on 9/11/2001, and subsequently suffered lung damage, so I can't sing like I once did.
+Zero, following the attack on 9/11/2001, and subsequently suffered lung damage.
+He no longer sings like he once did.

-But that has only made me cherish the piano all the more.
+But, as he's said, "this only made me cherish the piano all the more."
 (See the 2016 article

 Chopin and I: Music That Transcends.)

-scores and children's music; written stage plays, fiction, political essays, poetry, domestic humor, video games and keyboard reviews; I've sold my photographs to the hotel industry and digital illustrations as part of my web design work.
-But I've always thought of myself
+Tobin's works include musical theatre, film scores, ballets, symphonies, video game soundtracks and children's music.
+He has written lyrics, stage plays, fiction, political essays, poetry, philosophy, domestic humor, video games, music and keyboard reviews.
+He's sold his photographs to the hotel industry and his digital illustrations as part of his web design work.
+But he's always thought of himself a composer, first and foremost.

-of my musical dramas were produced in Manhattan during the 90s, and my 2004 musical
+of his musical dramas were produced in Manhattan during the 90s, and his 2004 musical

 drama, Runners In A Dream, set in the Holocaust, was part of the York Theatre new play

 series.
-Music from my Off Broadway show Creature (1998) found its way onto my
+Music from his Off Broadway show Creature (1998) found its way onto his award-winning album

 One of the most creative musical minds out there…